 Cannabis pollen is found on the mummy of Ramesses II, who died in 1213 BC.
 Prescriptions for cannabis in Ancient Egypt include treatment for the eyes (glaucoma), inflammation, and cooling the uterus, as well as administering enemas.

-In ancient Greece, cannabis was valued for its medicinal properties from 200 BC.
-The physician Dioscorides wrote extensively about the therapeutic uses of cannabis in his famous work "De Materia Medica."
-The plant was used to alleviate pain, reduce inflammation, and as a sedative.
-Cannabis was also believed to have psychoactive effects and was used recreationally in certain contexts.
+In ancient Greece, cannabis was regarded for its medicinal properties as early as 200 BC.
+The physician Dioscorides documented its uses in his influential work De Materia Medica, noting its applications for easing pain, reducing inflammation, and serving as a sedative.
+Cannabis was also recognized for its psychoactive qualities and, in some contexts, was used recreationally.

-Jesus Allegedly Uses Anointing Oil Made with Cannabis
+Jesus Allegedly Uses Anointing Oil Made With Cannabis

 Chris Bennett wrote the following in High Times Magazine in February 2003: